 Although braces may take some getting used to when you first begin to wear them, they should not interfere with day-to-day activities like sports, exercising, or playing an instrument.
 Your braces might feel foreign initially, but as you practice speaking, playing your instrument or participating in sports, they will feel completely normal.

 Your regular dental check-ups don’t stop when you start seeing an orthodontist.
 It’s actually more essential than ever for you to see your dentist for a professional cleaning when you are wearing braces.
-We recommend that you receive a cleaning every four months instead of six since plaque accumulates in hard to reach places, making oral hygiene more difficult.
+We recommend that you receive a cleaning every six months since plaque accumulates in hard to reach places, making oral hygiene more difficult.
 Our orthodontist and dentist can also work together to ensure your treatment plan is progressing properly.

 Your first examination with our orthodontist is a time for you both to understand the dental issues you are experiencing.
 Our orthodontist will usually take orthodontic records and check your teeth and jaw for any misalignment.
 Additionally, they will perform a bite check to see whether your teeth come together normally and make a diagnosis for any abnormalities.
 If you require treatment, our orthodontist will design a treatment plan that addresses your needs and then schedule a time for you to get started.

 Our orthodontist will discuss how often you should come in for a follow-up appointment, as it varies from person to person.
-Usually, patients will see us every eight to ten weeks for a check-up and progress report, but it may be sooner depending on your particular case.
+Usually, patients will see us every eight to ten weeks for braces and two to four months for Invisalign, but it depends on your particular case.